-If there is anything more gorgeous than the sight of your little one sleeping peacefully in bed, it’s when they’re sleeping in a beautiful baby cot, safe and sound.
-And when it comes to the fab range of baby cots and cribs available in Australia, there are colours and styles to suit every space.
+If there is anything more gorgeous than the sight of your baby sleeping peacefully in bed, it’s when they’re sleeping in a beautiful cot, safe and snug.
+And when it comes to baby cots in Australia, there are colours and styles to suit every space.

-It’s important to take into account a number of factors when choosing the perfect baby cot for bedtime, including aesthetics and functionality.
-Here are some points worth considering:
+It’s important to take into account a number of factors when choosing baby’s bed, including aesthetics and functionality.
+Here are some points worth considering when you’re on the hunt for a great baby cot.

 Consider your available space.
-Cots vary in size so measure your room and make sure the cot dimensions will fit your space.
+The right cot needs to fit your space well, so taking into account that they carry a great deal in size.
 Use our handy nursery planning guide to help you on your way.

 Make safety a priority.
-Many of the baby cots in Australia are made with quality and safety in mind.
+Many of the cots in Australia are made to the highest safety standards.
 Nevertheless, always double-check that the cot meets Australian Safety Standard AS/NZS 2172-2003.

 Choose from fixed or drop-rail sides.
 Considering a cot with drop rails?
 Try to select a design that allows for one-handed operation so you can hold your baby in the other arm.

-Sustainability: Look for claims of sustainable manufactures, such as the use of plantation or FSC-certified timber.
+Sustainability: Look for claims of sustainable manufacturers of natural wood, such as the use of plantation or FSC-certified timber.

-Convertible cots: These make the transition from baby cot to bed as smooth as possible.
-A cot that doubles as a toddler bed will provide a safe and familiar environment when easing into the change.
+Adaptable cots: These make the transition from cot to bed as smooth as possible.
+A style that doubles as a toddler bed using the same cot mattress gives you a long-lasting sleep solution and provides a familiar environment when transitioning.

 Some brands have offered exclusive offers for Mum’s Grapevine readers.
 These offers may include exclusions and expiry without notice.
 Please direct all inquiries directly to the linked website.